 In 2014 numerous studies and polls internationally revealed that developing Latin American countries were among the most likely to report being happy and feeling positive about life.
 Ranked right up the top was Panama, even though in economic terms some 25.8% of our population still is considered to live below the poverty line (World Bank).
 In the Gallup investigation, which spoke with some 1000 people in each country, 85 percent of the Panamanian residents responded positively to questions such as whether or not they smiled a lot yesterday, if they felt respected, if they were well-rested and if they had learned or accomplished something interesting.
 The highest results in this poll came from Panama & Paraguay, followed by El Salvador, Venezuela, Trinidad & Tobago, Thailand, Guatemala, Philippines, Ecuador & Costa Rica.
 (Source: Stylist)

-The Happy Planet Index lists Panama as 7th on it’s list.
+The Happy Planet Index lists the Isthmus as 7th on it’s list.
 (Source: Bootsnall) International Living constantly touts Panama as one of the best places to retire to.

 Economy & Business Environment